Extensions

 Confs and prefs:

-You might need to access the values in the conf.yml
+You might need to access the values in the conf.yml and pref.yml files in

 order to write custom tasks.
-They are exposed through global.conf
+They are exposed through global.conf and

-(on the global
+global.pref (on the global Node object).

-The values in patternlab-config.json
+The values in patternlab-config.json are exposed through global.conf.ui.

-Please note that all paths in patternlab-config.json
+Please note that all paths in patternlab-config.json will be converted to

-.
+absolute paths in global.conf.ui.
 Relative paths can be accessed through

 Utilities: